Disease/ Disorder

 Supplemental assessment tools

-- Formal sleep studies can be helpful to establish sleep disorder diagnoses, which have a high prevalence in those with FM.
+• Formal sleep studies can be helpful to establish sleep disorder diagnoses, which have a high prevalence in those with FM.
 Polysomnography studies of FM patients often show alpha-delta sleep patterns which are consistent with non-restorative or interrupted sleep, which may explain the symptoms of poor-quality sleep, insomnia, the lack of feeling refreshed despite adequate sleep, fatigue and low energy levels.1

-- Psychological assessment to assess for depression, anxiety, catastrophizing, somatization, coping skills and motivation is important.
+• Psychological assessment to assess for depression, anxiety, catastrophizing, somatization, coping skills and motivation is important.

 Early predictions of outcomes

-- A tendency to catastrophize their condition, or a fear of movement due to their pain are poor prognostic factors for patients.2,3
+• A tendency to catastrophize their condition, or a fear of movement due to their pain are poor prognostic factors for patients.2,3

 Environmental

-Social role and social support system7
+Social role and social support system

 FM may negatively impact a person’s physical, psychological, and social well-being and may prevent full participation in societal roles.
 Relationships may be disrupted due to pain, fatigue, cognitive changes, and associated mental health disorders.
-Lack of understanding of the symptoms associated with FM by friends, family, and employers may create an additional barrier to participation.
+Lack of understanding of the symptoms associated with FM by friends, family, and employers may create an additional barrier to participation.17

-Professional Issues
+Professional issues

 Rehabilitation Management and Treatments